MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 ## Improve perfomance when your assets don't require texture or multiple colors

 In certain scenarios, textures or multiple colors may not be important for visualizing 3D assets.
-In these cases, to improve perfomance you may want to turn off textures and use a single color.
+In these cases, to improve performance, you may want to turn off textures and use a single color.
 You can do this by using the Performance setting.

 To turn the Performance setting on or off: